11 Things to Do in Verona, Italy + Useful Tips from a Local

 Verona Cathedral, also known as Cattedrale di Santa Maria Matricolare, features different styles across centuries and it’s probably one of the most interesting churches in the area.

-It’s fully accessible (I managed with a stroller) and costs only 3 EUR to visit, or free with Verona Card.
+It’s fully accessible (I managed with a stroller) and costs only 3 EUR to visit, or free with the Verona Card.

 11. Stroll through Giardino Giusti